cop3402fall18/syllabus/README.md

 - 5pts for the given test cases (e.g., .5pt for each case)
 - 5pts for the secret test cases

+Assignment 2:

+- 1pt if it compiles and runs (even if no tests pass) or 0.5pt if there is substantial implementation effort but doesn't compile
+- 2pts for the given test cases (1/7 each)
+- 2pts for the secret test cases (1/7 each)

+Assignment 3:

+- TBD

+Assignment 4:

+- TBD

 ### Grade Calculation

 The score is a weight average of the exams and programming project